-For the base I painted it a medium gray with a satin latex enamel and put on 2 or 3 coats.
+The base was painted a medium gray with a satin latex enamel.

 If you want to build your own there are detailed plans available with a full cut list and parts diagram.
 You can check out my other furniture builds on my Furniture Projects page too.